 - A strong shared coin essentially generates a common "random" bit which may be influenced by the faulty nodes, but not too badly.
-One can interpret it as a random experiment in which with independent proability $1-2\delta$ an "adversary" determines the outcome, but with probability 2δ an unbiased coin is flipped to determine the result. - If the coin is weak, the adversary can even make it so that if the first case applies, different correct nodes observe different outcomes.
+One can interpret it as a random experiment in which with independent probability $1-2\delta$ an "adversary" determines the outcome, but with probability 2δ an unbiased coin is flipped to determine the result. - If the coin is weak, the adversary can even make it so that if the first case applies, different correct nodes observe different outcomes.
 Of course that's less useful, but easier to achieve.

 - Surprisingly, strong shared coins with constant defiance exist.
 Unfortunately, they all need some additional assumptions: states of and communication between correct nodes is secret (i.e., the faulty nodes may act based on the inputs and communication they have seen only), cryptography can be used to prevent messages to be understood until the sender reveals the respective key, etc. - If one makes such additional assumptions, one must be more careful in defining the probability space over which one argues.
-Fortunately, we dodged this bullet today! - You will show how to obtain a better shared coin in the exercises.
+We dodge this bullet today, by assuming that the adversary is oblivious to the random choices of the algorithm. - If the adversary knows the random decisions of the correct nodes in advance, can you see how to deterministically prevent termination? - You will show how to obtain a better shared coin in the exercises.